 Aluminium construction means these pans have an excellent heat distribution, and the bonded steel base means they can be used on all heat sources, including induction.

-On the test, we found that the pans stood securely on the hob, and the lids are well fitting, but the heating was slow.
-That was evident when bringing the 1.5 litres of water to a boil for the pasta, which took 8 minutes.
+On the test, we found that the pans stood securely on the hob, and the lids are well-fitting, but the heating was slow.
+That was evident when bringing the 1.5 litres of water to a boil for the pasta, which took eight minutes.
 However, the pan did respond quickly to reductions in temperature, making it easy to caramelise the onions without burning them.

 Though the pans can go in the dishwasher, Lakeland recommends hand-washing to prolong the life of the non-stick.
 Overall, they're an excellent set of pans where weight is a consideration, at a reasonable price for the quality.